pjanec/dirigent/README.md

   `Terminate [killApps=0] [machineId=<machineId>]` ...... terminates the Dirigent on all stations, optionally leaving the already started apps running

-  `Reinstall` ...... terminates the Dirigent on all station and invoke the reinstaller app allowing the Dirigent to be relaunched once the Dirigent files have been replaced with a newer version.
+  `Reinstall` ...... terminates the Dirigent on all station and invoke the re-installer app allowing the Dirigent to be relaunched once the Dirigent files have been replaced with a newer version.

   `Reboot` ...... reboots all computers where the Dirigent is running